Point-In-Time (PIT) Count

 The point-in-time count helps us find people who are in real need, get them connected with services, and improve our local system as we work towards ending long-term homelessness.”

-— Zac Heronemus, Executive Director, Aurora
+— Zac Heronemus, Former Executive Director, Aurora

 Point-in-Time Basics